-- 1. The statewide funding allocation should be updated as recommended by PG&E in its application and as shown in Table 1 of this decision. - 2.
-The statewide funding contributions proposed in the IOU applications should be revised as indicated in Table 2 of this decision.
+1. The statewide funding allocation should be updated as recommended by PG&E in its application and as shown in Table 1 of this decision.

-- 3. The statewide funding allocation should be revisited during each four-year portfolio application proceeding. - 4.
+- 2. The statewide funding contributions proposed in the IOU applications should be revised as indicated in Table 2 of this decision. - 3.
+The statewide funding allocation should be revisited during each four-year portfolio application proceeding. - 4.
 The required minimum statewide funding contribution for the IOUs should be reduced to 20 percent of their total portfolio funding for 2024-2027, and 10 percent for SoCalGas. - 5.
 The required minimum statewide funding contribution for the IOUs should be revisited in the next four-year portfolio application. - 6.
 The IOUs should reflect the updated statewide funding contributions in their 2023 True-Up advice letters. - 7.
-The PAs should coordinate among themselves and propose an assessment process for the statewide programs in their next portfolio applications due in 2026. - 8.
+All of the PAs should coordinate among themselves and propose an assessment process for the statewide programs in their next portfolio applications due in 2026. - 8.
 The statewide upstream lighting program should be closed. - 9.
 SCE's proposal to offer midstream and upstream incentives in a local program where the measures are not covered in a statewide program should be rejected because it could limit new statewide program designs and/or create complex coordination problems. - 10.
-The HER and UAT Programs should be transitioned to become statewide programs over the next two years, to be administered by SDG&E, which should submit the statewide contract advice letters no later than December 31, 2025. - 11.
-SDG&E should lead a study on the potential of the Residential Multi-Family and Strategic Energy Management Programs to transition to statewide administration.
-The study should be co-funded by the other IOUs and should be submitted as part of the next four-year portfolio applications in 2026. - 12.
-BayREN's proposal to administer the Home Energy Score program statewide should be approved and BayREN should be required to submit a

-Tier 2 advice letter with the details of the program.
-The program should be funded with an additional \$9.9 million added to BayREN's budget.
+BayREN's proposal to administer the Home Energy Score program statewide should be approved and BayREN should be required to submit a Tier 2 advice letter with the details of the program.
+The program should be funded with an additional \$9.9 million added to BayREN's budget. - 11.
+All of the PAs segmented their portfolios appropriately, according to the direction of D.21-05-031 and the segmentation should be approved.

-- 13. All of the PAs segmented their portfolios appropriately, according to the direction of D.21-05-031 and the segmentation should be approved. - 14.
-The IOUs' funding caps should be increased if a new CCA or REN is approved by the Commission after the four-year budgets are approved.
-The IOU caps should be augmented by the amounts approved for the CCAs and RENs. - 15.
-The IOU role as a fiscal agent for the CCAs and RENs operating within its territory should be limited to collecting and disbursing funds under the direction of the Commission and should not include a compliance and monitoring function. - 16.
-The budgets submitted by the PAs for 2028-2031 are reasonable forecasts of the revenue collections necessary for the energy efficiency portfolios in those years and should be approved, as adjusted in this decision. - 17.
+- 12. The IOUs' funding caps should be increased if a new CCA or REN is approved by the Commission after the four-year budgets are approved.
+The IOU caps should be augmented by the amounts approved for the CCAs and RENs. - 13.
+The IOU role as a fiscal agent for the CCAs and RENs operating within its territory should be limited to collecting and disbursing funds under the direction of the Commission and should not include a compliance and monitoring function. - 14.
+The budgets submitted by the PAs for 2028-2031 are reasonable forecasts of the revenue collections necessary for the energy efficiency portfolios in those years and should be approved, as adjusted in this decision. - 15.
 PAs should continue to apply unspent and uncommitted funds from any prior portfolio cycles to offset budgets and collection for the subsequent portfolio cycle.
-Unspent and uncommitted funds should also be reported in the Energy Efficiency annual reports. - 18.
+Unspent and uncommitted funds should also be reported in the Energy Efficiency annual reports. - 16.
 RCEA's proposal for R-REN meets the criteria outlined in D.12-11-015 and D.19-12-021 and should be approved.
-R-REN should be required to submit three separate JCMs because of its geographic diversity and overlap with other PAs. - 19.
-A CAEECC POG sub-group should be created to add a stakeholder dimension to the portfolio oversight function.
+R-REN's program proposals, budgets, and funding authorizations in Table 6 are reasonable, in the public interest, and make a unique contribution to the state's energy efficiency goals. - 17.
+R-REN should be required to submit three separate JCMs because of its geographic diversity and overlap with other PAs. - 18.
+Commission staff require additional consulting and technical support resources in order to perform adequate portfolio oversight. \$1 million annually in reimbursable funding from IOUs should be made available to Commission staff for this purpose.